Tony Wakeham

-Tony Wakeham (born 1956 or 1957) is a Canadian politician and businessman who has served as the 16th premier of Newfoundland and Labrador since 2025.
+Tony Wakeham (born July 16, 1956) is a Canadian politician and businessman who has served as the 16th premier of Newfoundland and Labrador since 2025.
 He has represented Stephenville-Port au Port in the Newfoundland and Labrador House of Assembly since 2019, and has served as the leader of the Newfoundland and Labrador Progressive Conservative Party since 2023.

 Life and early career

-Wakeham was born in 1956 in Placentia, Newfoundland and Labrador.
-He graduated from Memorial University of Newfoundland with a Bachelor of Arts; he played basketball during his time at Memorial.
+Tony Wakeham was born on July 16, 1956, in Placentia, Newfoundland and Labrador, to James and Mary Wakeham.
+His father worked at Naval Station Argentia and his mother was a teacher.
+After attending Laval High School in Placentia, Wakeham graduated from Memorial University of Newfoundland with a Bachelor of Arts in 1979.
+He played basketball during his time at Memorial.
 Wakeham is married to his wife, Patricia, and has 2 children.

 Prior to entering politics, Wakeham was the CEO of Labrador-Grenfell Health Authority, was a franchisee of many KFC restaurants and has served as the president of both the Newfoundland and Labrador Basketball Association and Basketball Canada.
 He has also worked as a public servant in the provincial government and as a basketball coach.

 Political career

 In 2018, Wakeham ran for the leadership of the Progressive Conservative Party of Newfoundland and Labrador, but was defeated by St. John's lawyer Ches Crosbie.
 The final tally was Crosbie with 2,298.92 and Wakeham with 1,701.08 points respectively.
+Wakeham was subsequently elected in the 2019 provincial election.

 On January 17, 2023, Wakeham announced he would be a candidate in the 2023 provincial PC leadership election.
-He won the election and became Leader of the Opposition.
+He won the election on October 14, 2023 and became Leader of the Opposition.

 Premier (2025–present)

 Wakeham led his party to a majority government in the 2025 Newfoundland and Labrador general election, in a major political upset.
 He was re-elected in his own seat of Stephenville-Port au Port, and will be the first Progressive Conservative premier of the province since 2015.
 Primarily campaigning on affordability and healthcare, Wakeham promised to conduct an independent review and a referendum on the Churchill Falls memorandum of understanding.
 He formed the Wakeham ministry on October 29, 2025, following his swearing-in.

+On March 3, 2026, the Government of Newfoundland and Labrador announced that it had reached a major agreement with Equinor and BP to advance the Bay du Nord offshore oil development project.
+The agreement addressed three key areas: life-of-field benefits, royalties, and a provincial equity option.